 Any expat doing business in the UAE will find themselves one foreigner in a sea of many.
 The vast majority of the country's population is made up of those from abroad and, as a result, the working world is a mosaic of multinational influences.

 The UAE is a relatively easy country to do business in, and this has been reflected in many international business surveys.
-Most notably, the country was ranked an impressive 11th out of 190 countries in the World Bank's Ease of Doing Business Survey for 2018.
-The UAE was ranked in first place for getting electricity and second for paying taxes.
-The country also scored particularly highly for factors such as dealing with construction permits (5th) and enforcing contracts (9th).
+Most notably, the country was ranked an impressive 16th out of 190 countries in the World Bank's Ease of Doing Business Survey for 2020.
+The UAE was ranked in first place for getting electricity and third for dealing with construction permits.

 Business customs and practices in the UAE vary from one company, colleague and client to the next, and the most important preparation an expat can make is to be flexible and understanding.
 That said, it's also important to remember that the UAE is a Muslim country, and Emirati businessmen will still take their mandate from Islam and Arab culture.